 - Configure your Piwik dashboard: Once you login to Piwik, a dashboard will already configure with some default widgets that should be useful to you.
-You can configure and customize the Dashboard further with drag-and-drop current widgets, or you can add new widgets, via the Widgets & Dashboard drop-down at the top.
+You can configure and customize the Dashboard further by dragging and dropping current widgets or by adding new widgets, via the Widgets & Dashboard drop-down at the top.

 - Establish a check-in rate: You can check in on your analytics as often as you like, but it’s best to gauge how quickly your community changes and your staff updates the website and find a sensible check-in rate that works for you.
-In some cases that could be weekly, in other cases it could just be a couple times a year.
-We recommend you check in with Piwik quarterly until you find what works best for your community.
+In some cases, that could be weekly.
+In other cases, it could just be a couple of times a year.
+We recommend that you check in with Piwik quarterly until you find what works best for your community.

 - Set up timely email reports: If your community moves quickly, or you are generally too busy to remind yourself to check in manually, reports can serve as a reminder when you need to report in with co-workers periodically, or if you need to monitor a particular set of pages, perhaps with Piwik segments, on a regular basis.
 If you are already comfortable with your own check-ins, it is probably not necessary to configure.
-Otherwise, we recommend that you set up a report for every month.
+Otherwise, we recommend that you set up a monthly report.

 - Use date ranges up to the day before the current date: We “archive,” as Piwik calls it, the traffic data from your website on a nightly basis.
 This process takes raw data from throughout the day and processes it so that it is easier to understand.
 This means that the data for the current date will not be complete until the day after it collects.
 Make sure to only use date ranges up to the day before the current date or else you will see unexpected results.